WKHAllen/pgtr-sample-app/README.md

 ## Running locally

 Scripts have been provided for running the app locally.
+Run the appropriate script, then navigate to [`localhost:3000`](http://localhost:3000/) in your browser.

 ### Windows